atomicwhale/obol-guides/README.md

 # Run Charon with Existing Execution/Consensus Clients

 Charon is a middleware built by Obol to enable any existing Ethereum validator clients to operate together as part of a distributed validator.
-Users are highly reccomaneded to go through [Obol's official documetation](https://docs.obol.org/int/Overview) to have a basic understanding of how a Charon DVT cluster work and the standard setup.
+Users are highly recommended to go through [Obol's official documetation](https://docs.obol.org/int/Overview) first to have a basic understanding of how a Charon DVT cluster works.

 ## Overview
 These guides are created for pepole who want to run Charon with their existing execution/consensus clients.
-The basic principle are the same across all these guides.
+Obol provides an official docker based package for running Charon.
+These guides are writen The basic principle are the same across all these guides.
 These guides aims to cover tips and tricks that are not included in the standard setup decibed in the official documents.

 ## Reccommended Hardware (local machine or VPS)